Wedell-Williams Model 22

 The Wedell-Williams Model 22 was a racing aircraft, two examples of which were built in the United States in the early 1930s by the Wedell-Williams Air Service Corporation.
 It was one of three early projects by aircraft designer Jimmy Wedell to create a racer and was built specifically to compete in the 1930 All-American Flying Derby from Buffalo to Detroit.
 It was a braced, low-wing monoplane originally powered by an inline Cirrus engine and equipped with fixed landing gear in large spats.

-A replica Model 22 is on display at the Louisiana State Museum, Patterson, Louisiana.
+A replica Model 22 is on display at the Wedell-Williams Aviation & Cypress Sawmill Museum, Patterson, Louisiana.

 Design and development

 Experienced air-racer Wedell formed a business partnership in 1929 with millionaire Harry P. Williams after giving him flying lessons.
 Initial plans were to teach flying, provide an aerial photography service and win an airmail contract.
 Wedell's passion for air-racing led him to convince Williams to build a racer for the January, 1930 Miami Air Races.

 This first aircraft was named "We-Will" but as development and testing continued it became apparent it would not be ready for the 1930 Miami event.
 Wedell halted development of the "We-Will" design and began two new aircraft, the "We-Winc" and the "We-Will Jr".

 Of these two aircraft, the We-Will Jr would eventually evolve into the "Model 22".
 It was designed to compete in the American Cirrus Engine Company's "All-American Flying Derby".
 The only requirement was one of the Cirrus aircraft engines be used in the competing racer.
 Williams chose the supercharged 110 hp Hi-Drive engine which was a popular choice of racers at the time.
 Gross weight was 1,660 lbs and it could carry 54 gallons of gasoline.